Physical Therapy Guide to Medial Patellofemoral Ligament Injury

 What Is a Medial Patellofemoral Injury?

-The medial patellofemoral ligament is a broad structure located on the inside of the knee joint.
+MPFL injuries often result from a traumatic kneecap dislocation.
+People who are naturally very flexible can develop MPFL laxity (looseness) that leads to injury.
+The MPFL is a broad structure located on the inside of the knee joint.
 It connects the kneecap (patella) to the thigh bone (femur).
-The primary purpose of the MPFL is to provide stability to the kneecap; it provides restraint to any movement toward the outside of the knee.
+The primary purpose of the MPFL is to provide stability to the kneecap.
+It restrains any movement toward the outside of the knee.
 It also helps keep the kneecap in position, as the knee bends and straightens.